Present and Past

 Incl.
 VAT, Shipping

-Spectacular Gold Necklace in the Archaeological Style with Carnelian Scarabs, 1870s
+Spectacular Gold Necklace in the Archaeological Style With Carnelian Scarabs, 1870s

-Spectacular Gold Necklace in the Archaeological Style with Carnelian Scarabs, 1870s
+Spectacular Gold Necklace in the Archaeological Style With Carnelian Scarabs, 1870s

 Description